 “I will not baste.
 I will not open the oven door.
 The turkey is fine.”

 Sound silly?
 I know my mother and grandmother would have thought so.
 Both women basted their birds religiously, and both made some pretty fine turkeys.
 Over the years I’ve discovered that basting does not make for a better bird.
-Patience does.
+In fact, it generally makes for a pretty dry roast turkey.
+Patience matters.
+And it pays off.

 One caveat.
 If you’ve bought yourself a butterball turkey, this method will not work for you.
 The skin of a butterball turkey has been pierced, and therefore basting is necessary.
 For any other poultry in the world, it is NOT, and should not be done.
 The second part of the mantra is this…